How We Test & Rate Gear

 Refers to the overall craftsmanship, detailing, and assembly of a firearm.
 Examine the firearm’s construction quality, focusing on the precision with which the parts fit together, the aesthetics of the final product, and how it stacks up against other products in the category and price point.

-- 5-6: The firearm displays an acceptable fit and finish.
-Parts fit together adequately with few, if any, noticeable gaps or loose components.
-The finish is generally consistent, although it may lack the finesse found in higher-end models.
+- 5-6: Acceptable.
+Parts fit adequately, with minimal gaps or loose components, and a generally consistent finish, although it may lack the finesse of higher-end models.

 Reliability

-Reliability as the firearm’s unfailing ability to fire and cycle appropriately.
-Key to our evaluation is the firearm’s consistency in performance – it should function as intended each and every time the trigger is pulled.
+Reliability is the firearm’s ability to fire and cycle consistently and appropriately.
+Consistent performance is critical — a firearm should function as intended each and every time the trigger is pulled.
 We look for any characteristics or design decisions that could potentially interfere with its cycling or firing, as these are vital aspects of any firearm’s reliability.

 Value